NLua/NLua/Samples/README.txt

-Some example scripts, showing what LuaInterface can do.
+Some example scripts, showing what NLua can do.

 form		A simple form, basic event handling socket		Fetches the content of a web site and prints to the